We don’t support this browser anymore.

 Our view

-Halma has shown itself to be a safe pair of hands, the current year being its 20th consecutive year of record profit.
-This provides some comfort that it can prosper even in a challenging economic environment, but there are no guarantees.
+Halma has shown itself to be a safe pair of hands, the current year being its 21st consecutive year of record profit.
+This provides some comfort that it can prosper even in a challenging economic environment.
+But there are no guarantees and not all its markets are in great shape.
+Healthcare being a prime example where budget constraints are keeping a lid on customer orders.

 Acquisitions are key to the strategy, so cash conversion (the level of operating profit backed up by cash) is essential.
-Following a brief dip in the first half of last year, things look to have bounced back and we should see it above the 90% target this year.
+Following a brief dip in the first half of last year, things look to have bounced back and it breezed past the 90% target in the year just ended.
 One of the first things we look at in a buy-and-build business model is its ability to throw off cash flow.
 Buying businesses isn't cheap; it's much more sustainable if it can be funded by internally generated cash.

-Progress on deals over the year has lagged last year's record levels.
+Progress on deals over the year has lagged record levels seen in recent years.
 After a slow first half, spending just £60mn, there was more activity in the second.
-But a total spend of £299mn this year still lags the £400mn spent last year.
+But a total spend of £292mn last year still lags the £400mn spent the year before that.
 We don’t want Halma to buy for the sake of it, but having a healthy pipeline of deals and being able to execute is key.

 Halma key facts